git-learning-game/documents/monday-updates.md

 **What's motivating us?**

 - We seem to be on a good path, according to feedback from our beta testers!
-- We are happy to have quiate a clear view what our next steps will be.
+- We are happy to have quite a clear view what our next steps will be.
 Feels good :)

 # Week 8 (2020-10-26)